← Back to 漢書

 鹿 鹿 鹿 鹿 鹿使 使 使

 Li Liang advanced and attacked Chen Yu, but Chen Yu defeated him.
 Li Liang fled and went over to Zhang Han.
 Zhang Han brought his army to Handan, moved its people to Henei, and leveled the city walls.
 Zhang Er and King Xie of Zhao fled into Julu, where Wang Li besieged them.
 Chen Yu gathered Changshan troops in the north, gained tens of thousands, and camped north of Julu.
 Zhang Han camped south of Julu at Jiyuan, built a supply corridor to the river, and provisioned Wang Li.
 Wang Li had ample supplies and pressed the assault on Julu.
 Food inside Julu ran out.
 Zhang Er repeatedly summoned Chen Yu, but Chen Yu judged his forces too small to face Qin and would not advance.
-After months, Zhang Er grew furious and sent Zhang Yan and Chen Shi to rebuke Chen Yu, saying that king and Zhang Er were near death while Chen Yu held tens of thousands of troops and would not rescue them.
-They said that even saving one or two in ten would still be something.
+After months, Zhang Er was furious and sent Zhang Yan and Chen Shi to reproach Chen Yu, saying, "We swore we would die for each other.
+Now the king and I face death at any moment, yet you sit with tens of thousands of troops and refuse to come to our aid — will you not come and die with us?
+At the very least, one or two in ten of us might still be saved."
 Chen Yu replied that he was not dying with them because he still wished to avenge Zhao and Zhang against Qin.
 If all died together now, he said, it would be like throwing meat to a tiger, with no gain.
 Zhang Yan and Chen Shi said the crisis required dying together to keep faith, not planning for a distant future.
 Chen Yu answered that he saw no benefit in that.
 He then sent five thousand men under Zhang Yan and Chen Shi to test Qin first; all were lost.

 13